Abraham Goldfaden: Turning serious

 While light comedy and satire might have established Yiddish theatre as a commercially successful medium, it was Goldfaden's higher aspirations for it that eventually earned him recognition as "the Yiddish Shakespeare."
-As a man broadly read in several languages, he was acutely aware that there was no Eastern European Jewish tradition of dramatic literature – that his audience was used to seeking just "a good glass of Odobeşti and a song."
+As a man broadly read in several languages, he was acutely aware that there was no Eastern European Jewish tradition of dramatic literature – that his audience was used to seeking just "a good glass of Odobeşti [wine] and a song."
 Years later, he would paraphrase the typical Yiddish theatregoer of the time as saying to him: "We don't go to the theatre to make our head swim with sad things.
 We have enough troubles at home... we go to the theatre to cheer ourselves up.
 We pay up a coin and hope to be distracted, we want to laugh from the heart."
 Goldfaden wrote that this attitude put him "pure and simply at war with the public."
 His stage was not to be merely "a masquerade"; he continued: "No, brothers.
 If I have arrived at having a stage, I want it to be a school for you.
 In youth you didn't have time to learn and cultivate yourself...
 Laugh heartily if I amuse you with my jokes, while I, watching you, feel my heart crying.
 Then, brothers, I'll give you a drama, a tragedy drawn from life, and you, too, shall cry – while my heart shall be glad."
 Nonetheless, his "war with the public" was based on understanding that public.
 He would also write, "I wrote Di kishefmakhern (The Witch) in Romania, where the populace – Jews as much as Romanians – believe strongly in witches."
 Local superstitions and concerns always made good subject matter, and, as Bercovici remarks, however strong his inspirational and didactic intent, his historical pieces were always connected to contemporary concerns.